 3. Work out how many tiles you need

-To work out how many tiles we need, measure the wall height and width and multiplied the two measurements to calculate the metre-squared value.
+To work out how many tiles you need, measure the wall height and width and multiplied the two measurements to calculate the metre-squared value.
 Make sure to measure each wall separately and add together the values to get a total coverage.
 It’s a good idea to include a 10 per cent contingency for off-cuts and any mistakes or breakages.
 This is particularly important if you’re creating a more decorative laying pattern, such as herringbone.

 4. Find your starting point

 To find your starting point, locate the centre of your wall and mark a pencil line.
 Then, using a tile measure, or tile staff, mark the width and length or the tiles so you can see where they will lay.
 Where the bottom tile is less than about half a tile, re-arrange the layout slightly by raising the tile so you have at least half a tile and mark the wall once you are happy.

 On the mark nearest the floor, use a spirit level and draw a straight line horizontally across the wall and fix a timber baton into the surface – you’ll use this as a guide and tile up from this point.
 Remember, the baton will need to be removed later.

 5. Prepare the adhesive